 Not everyone has the access to mental health support and services that's right for them.
 We are working hard to make sure this is not the case.
 Throughout our history, we have supported people facing multiple forms of discrimination, such as discrimination because of their mental health problems as well as their ethnicity, race, religion, sexuality or disability.
 Find out more here about our current and past projects.

 Many of you have told us you regularly face prejudice and discrimination, whether it’s by your employer, a service provider or anyone in society.
 Our Policy and Campaigns team are working hard to make sure this changes.
 Take a look at some of the areas they are focusing on.

 Anyone experiencing a mental health problem should get both support and respect.
 However, we know that for many people from Black, Asian and Minority Ethnic communities this is still not the case.
 Find out more about our work adressing this.

-Those of us who are lesbian, gay, bisexual or trans are far more likely to experience a mental health problem than others because of wider discrimination in society.
-We are working together to reduce this disproportionality.
+Those of us who are lesbian, gay, bi or trans are far more likely to experience a mental health problem than others because of the discrimination we face.
+Find out about our work with the LGBTQ community.

-We work with Muslim communities across the UK to improve emotional resilience and support wellbeing in a culturally appropriate way, building on Islamic principles and teachings from the Qur'an.
+We have worked with Muslim communities across the UK to improve emotional resilience and support wellbeing in a culturally appropriate way, building on Islamic principles and teachings from the Qur'an.

-We believe people on the autistic spectrum or with a learning disability who are also experiencing mental health problems deserve to receive better support than what is currently offered.
-We are working together with our local Minds to make this happen.
+We believe people on the autistic spectrum who are also experiencing mental health problems deserve to receive better support.
+Find out about our guidance for professionals.